tusharghoshbd/ngx-datagrid/README.md

 data  = []
 ```

+**Note:** When you use button click event in body or header that time itemClickEvent must be false.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.